artisan-roaster-scope/artisan/_docs/17-themes.md

 ![Theme choices](/assets/images/gsg/Theme choices.png)

 Themes are new.
 They contain a color set that affects how the display appears.
 Artisan comes with several built-in themes that are both attractive and useful as example starting point for user defined themes.
 The built-in themes are available at Config>Themes>Artisan.
-A user can make adjustments to the colors (Config>Colors) and save a theme by clicking Config>Themes>User>Save Theme.
+A user can make adjustments to the colors (Config>Colors) and the Figure Options (icon on top right that looks like a jagged arrow going up).
+You can save a theme by clicking Config>Themes>User>Save Theme.
 User saved themes can be loaded from Config>Themes>User>Load Theme.
 Themes affect only the display on the screen.
 They do not affect any of the other Artisan settings.
 Note that themes are a subset of the Artisan settings saved and loaded from the Help menu.

 Examples of the Focus and Midnight themes: